kubos/kubos/docs/mission-dev/index.rst

 The :doc:`KubOS recovery process <#####>` is defaulted to be configured for a development environment, where you have access to the hardware and are actively developing on it.
 As a result, it **requires** augmentation before being flight ready, as it is not initially configured for desired on-orbit behavior.
-Before you finish development, we recommend studying the recovery process and looking for any possible edge cases that your hardware might encounter, augmenting the recovery process as necessary to account for them.
+Before you finish development, we recommend studying the recovery process and augmenting it as necessary to cover any possible edge cases that your hardware or software might encounter.
-In addition, we also recommend doing several test cycles forcing the recovery to take place, verifying that your mission specific code is effected integrated into the recovery process.
+In addition, we also recommend doing several test cycles forcing the recovery to take place under various conditions, verifying that your mission specific code is effectively integrated into the recovery process.

 Kubos offers `SLAs <https://www.kubos.com/kubos/>` to aid in the augmentation of the process and/or auditing your mission's recovery process.